tidwall/gjson/README.md

 ## JSON Lines

-There's support for [JSON Lines](http://jsonlines.org/) using the `..` prefix.
-Which when used treats the multilined document as an array.
+There's support for [JSON Lines](http://jsonlines.org/) using the `..` prefix, which treats a multilined document as an array.

 For example: